Yurik72/ESPHap/README.md

 ## RGB Strip (WS2812) & motion example

-Example folders contains sketch for [RGB & Motion devices](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which shows on Apple Home two icons: RGB Bulb and Motion Sensor.
-There is universal sketch applicable for ESP32 and ESP8266 and using WS2812 LED strip.
+The example folder contains the sketch [RGB & Motion device](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_RGB_Motion), which implements both a RGB bulb and a motion sensor within the Apple Home app.
+The sketch works both for ESP32 and ESP8266 and was used to control a WS2812 LED strip.

+This sketch also implements some advanced features:
+- Web File Manager
+- OTA
+- Simple web site

-Those sketch as well includes advanced features: Web File Manager, OTA, Simple web site and allows to demonstrate two direction for the Apple HomeKit.
-Means when RGB (Brightness , Color ,State ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
+The web site allows to demonstrate two direction for Apple HomeKit.

+Means when RGB (color, brightness and state ) is changed from the built-in web site, Apple HomeKit refreshes the RGB bulb state.
 For the motion sensor can be used anyone, skecth simples reads HIGH value for the predefined GPIO.
 For instance HC-SR501 can be used.
 As well for RGB can be used any strip, the question is how to proceed with Brightness and Color values received from the Apple Home app.